 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Traditionally, boerenmeisjes were a way to preserve apricots.
 The steeping liquor was served as a drink at special occasions.
-I prefer having more apricots and less liquor.
-These brandied apricots are fantastic served with pancakes and/or vanilla ice-cream.
-They also make great culinary gifts.
-Make them ahead, store in jam jars and present with a pretty bow.
+You may prefer having more apricots and less liquor.

 Rinse apricots under running water.

 Place the apricots in a large saucepan, along with the sugar and water and soak for 24 hours.

 After 24 hours, remove the lemon zest by slicing the skin off the lemon (you should have three or four strips of lemon skin) and add lemon zest to the saucepan with the apricots and water.

 Bring mixture to a boil and then immediately remove the apricots placing the apricots in jars.

 Now reduce the remaining liquid until it thickens.